mitschabaude/chrode/README.md

 ### Build only

-If you only want the browser bundle produced by `chrode` without running it, you can use the `chrode-build` CLI:
+If you only want the bundle produced by Chrode without running it, you can use the `chrode-build` CLI:

 ```sh
 chrode-build script.js